About arc42

 • The QuestionService will be used to generate questions based on data extracted from WikiData.

-• The Database will store information used in the system such as the user login details, the previous games and scores, in the future we might also use it for information about the questions.
+• The Database will store information used in the system such as the user login details, the previous games and scores.

 6. Runtime View